Syllabus for Materials Science for Biomedical Engineering

 - make qualitative comparisons between materials,

-- describe the requirements for implantable materials,
+- account for requirements placed on implantable materials,

 Written exam (3 credits).
 Oral and written presentation of laboratory work and project assignments (2 credits).